 And don’t worry, the 8-course menu does feature ceviche, and it’s better than any ceviche you’ve ever tried.
 So next time you fancy something a little exotic, ditch the curry and take a bite of Peru.

+Described by Giles Coren of The Times as 'sensational', you'll also receive a complimentary glass of Prosecco on arrival!
 View on AVA Ooty Not your traditional curry night Marylebone, £££ As much as a take-away curry is a thing of beauty, ordering the standard tikka masala or bhuna doesn’t quite transport you to the villages of India.

 Ooty is London’s solution to authentic South-Indian cuisine.
 From coconut-lime lobster to spicy curried goat, Ooty delivers aromatic dishes that challenge the conventional British stereotype of Indian curry.
 Their bold tasting menu takes you through 8 carefully selected courses of their most incredible and flavourful dishes.

-Check Them Out Craft Taking homemade to a whole new level Greenwich, £££ It can be difficult to know for certain if a restaurant makes everything on-site and refuses to use a freezer, let alone if it smokes its own fish, grows its own vegetables, and even keeps bees for homemade honey.
+Experience the culinary art of head chef and menu-creator, Patricia Roig as you'll sample an incredible range of flavours with a hand-selected set of the Chef's favourite dishes showcasing the best of the restaurant View on AVA Craft Taking homemade to a whole new level Greenwich, £££ It can be difficult to know for certain if a restaurant makes everything on-site and refuses to use a freezer, let alone if it smokes its own fish, grows its own vegetables, and even keeps bees for homemade honey.

 Crafted takes the word to a whole new level, making a conscious effort to source locally, grow cleanly, and use quality ingredients.
 Surrounded by chain restaurants and under the massive lights of the O2 arena, Craft brings a quaint and personalised feel to the North Greenwich area.